thomasisberg/macos-web-development/README.md

 - Distributes Apache vhosts configuraton and PHP ini from example files in repository.
 Simply adjust them to your needs before installation... or not. 🙃
 - Install desired software only, by opting out.
 - Defaults to dry run – see what the script will do before actually doing it.
 - Uninstall.
-Don't know when you would use this, but hey, it's a free world. 😀
+Not sure when you would use this, but hey, it's a free world. 😀

 ### Apache configuration